 Invitations | Timelines

 Invitations may be standard, special or customised.
-We automatically add either the standard or special invitation to the information you provide in the Registration form to create the Brief Profile.
-The customised invitation is adjusted on the Brief Profile being enhanced.
+We automatically add either the standard or special invitation to the information you provide in the registration form to create the Brief Profile.
+The customised invitation is adjusted on your enhancing it.
 See The Profile Explained.

 Appreciations are invited.
 They should be sent to: registrations@milestonesscotland.co.uk.

-The special invitation is applied where the customer initially registering with us is not related to their subject.
-Necessarily it is more complicated, as follows:
+The longer special invitation is applied by us where the customer initially registering with us is not related to their subject:

 Appreciations are invited from family members and others, especially those who, like our customer, feel that this is a person who deserves to be remembered and celebrated.
 Appreciations should be sent to: registrations@milestonesscotland.co.uk.
 We have made provision for the possibility of a family member wishing to take on ownership of the profile in a Protocol to our Terms and Conditions.

-On the timeline and obituary being registered you may wish to amplify the given standard or special invitation.
+On a timeline and obituary being registered you may wish to amplify the given standard or special invitation.
 The customised invitation is adjusted with the customer, fine-tuning the original.
+Why would you want to do this?
 Perhaps:

-- to invite the extended family and a circle of friends to contribute their Appreciations,
+- to invite members of the extended family or a particular circle of friends to contribute their Appreciations,

 - to encourage reminiscences from, for example, old school friends, former colleagues at work, friends made on holiday, or in pursuit of an inerest,

-- to ask, for instance, that they should be celebratory, narrative, light in tone rather than sombre,
+- to ask, for instance, that they should be celebratory, light in tone rather than sombre,

-- to invite donations to a good cause favoured by their subject.
+- to invite donations to a good cause championed by their subject.

-Note.
-The content of Appreciations is subject to the joint approval of Milestones and their customer.
-This right of editorial control is exercised when judged necessary for accuracy and for the protection of the good name of the subject.
-But may be used also to edit for brevity and to create a light but respectful tone.
+The content of Appreciations is subject to the joint approval of Milestones and our customer.
+This right of editorial control will usually only be exercised when judged necessary for the protection of the good names of the subject and the site.
+A Moderator may suggest it be used to edit for accuracy or brevity or to create a lighter while still respectful tone.

 Timelines